yiptool/yip/README.md

 Note that this commands accepts only PNG images.
 Other image formats are not accepted.

+### Launch images on iOS

+Launch images for iOS applications could be specified using the `ios:launch_image` command:

+      ios:launch_image splashes/iphone_retina.png
+      ios:launch_image splashes/iphone5_retina.png

+Note that this command accepts only PNG images.
+Other image formats are not accepted.

 ### Privileges on the Samsung Tizen platform

 If your application requires certain privileges on the Tizen platform, they